Statistical screening workspace

 - LTSB

 - Wisconsin Legislative Technology Services Bureau.
-It is a nonpartisan legislative service agency whose GIS team publishes mapping layers used for the historical comparison.
+It appears only in Wisconsin historical-source notes as a nonpartisan legislative service agency whose GIS team publishes mapping layers.

 - Harmonized